 Everything that was said in How to Play Omaha Poker also applies to Five Card Omaha.
 And that includes the tips and strategies previously provided.
 You should study the game in-depth with a few books, practice as much as you can at the tables, watch experts play Omaha, and manage your bankroll.
 However, in addition to all of that, we will now give you our top five tips for Five Card Omaha.
 Add these to your poker-playing toolbox and you'll have a much better chance of winning than you would simply by relying on Lady Luck!

 In this game, you can expect to have AA and KK dealt nearly 8.3 percent of the time.
-As compared to other poker games, the top 90 percent of starting hands in five card Omaha, the equity of those hands do not go below 38 percent in strength.
+As compared to other poker games, the top 90 percent of starting hands in Five Card Omaha, the equity of those hands do not go below 38 percent in strength.

-Whereas in five card Omaha, that number drops to the top five percent.
+Your evaluation of the pre-flop needs to take into account this change.
+In a typical Omaha, a pair of aces is in the top two percent of cards dealt to you.
+But Five Card Omaha, that number drops to the top five percent.
 The numbers change significantly as you move down the rankings.
-In effect, each hand is of less value than it would be in regular Omaha.
+In effect, each hand is of less value than it would be in a regular Omaha game.